Featured in...

 DWP will probably carry on trying to collect the debt during this process but keep calm and tell that you are challenging their decision.

-What Can I do if I Can’t Afford Repayment to DWP?
+What Can I do if I Can’t Afford Repayment?

 If you can’t afford to repay your overpayments, I recommend that you get some financial advice.